pungtas/ssi-protocol-dapp/README.md

 ![deploy:program](./src/assets/images/deploy:program.png)

-The controller is the relayer, and controls the account submitting metatransactions to the Self-Sovereign Identity (also pays for the gas).
-The controller entity is part of the W3C DIDs specification, and in this SSI Protocol is also called Agent (similar to Hyperledger).

-The originator and beneficiary got also initialized into the SSI Program.
-Users must provide a Solana address to their self-sovereign identities.
+A Self-Sovereign Identity (SSI) must get initialized into the SSI Solana Program.
+For that the user must posses and provide a Solana address to their Self-Sovereign Identy - so that an SSI Agent can send an xTransfer to the beneficiary, which also has the Travel Rule message encrypted into it.

+The SSI Agent is the relayer that submits metatransactions and connects the blockchains over the SSI Bridge, paying for the gas.
+A Self-Sovereign Identity can authorize multiple agents into its code.

+An SSI Agent makes metatransactions for the user's SSI, such as xTransfers and [social recovery wallet](https://vitalik.ca/general/2021/01/11/recovery.html).

 ### Run the application